LexiFi/ocaml-vdom/README.md

   - Each node in the VDOM tree has a "key" string field.
 By default, the key corresponds to the tag name for elements but it can be overriden.
-The key used by the synchronization algorithm as follows: when synchronizing the old and new children of an element, the children are first grouped by key.
+The key is used by the synchronization algorithm as follows: when synchronizing the old and new children of an element, the children are first grouped by key.
 Two children with different keys are never synchronized, and the sequence of old and